Noaaan/MythicMetals/README.md

 You can find the patch notes in the PATCHNOTES.md, on the release page, or on the files themselves on CurseForge.

-Currently there are a couple of implementations in the works for Mythic Metals.
-The first is a mod called Starry Skies, featuring the ores in their dimension.
-The second one is compatability with Smithee, by LordDeatHunter, which is a tool construction mod.
-Expect links to them once they are released here, and on CF.

 ## Download

 You can download the mod from CurseForge, or build it yourself.